Belcarra/pic32mz_usblan_harmony3_demo/README.md

     * USB Device Driver
     * Belcarra USBLAN Function Driver

+## Belcarra Windows USBLAN
-This demonstration can be used with or without the Belcarra USBLAN Driver.
+This demonstration can be used with or without the &Belcarra USBLAN Driver.* A demonstration kit containing Windows drivers that support this demonstration project is available here:

+    * [belcarra_usblan_iot_demo_drivers] (https://github.com/Belcarra/belcarra_usblan_iot_demo_drivers.git)

 ## Supported Microchip Evaluation Boards